 *Related: Interested in other meal delivery options?
-Read our review of HelloFresh to learn how it compares.
+Read our HelloFresh review to learn how it compares.

 However, you can view their menus for the current and upcoming weeks before committing by clicking on the “Weekly Menu” link on their homepage.

 Customers can choose from 14 different recipes per week.
 Some weekly meal options that were available at the time of writing include:

 - Garlic Rosemary Chicken with Roasted Root Veggies